Louis-Jin/atmt/README.md

 We trained three models.

-1. Run train1.py is for model 1 & 2
+1. Run train1.py for model 1 & 2
-2. Run train.py is for model 3
+2. Run train.py for model 3

 The results for three models are inside results folder.

 The plots we added in the report are generated from plot.ipynb

 ## implementation

+### the loss term we added
 We adapted train.py to train bidirectionally and then added an additional loss with function get_diff.

 We want to let representations produced by encoders be the same for different languages.